-Multipurpose entanglement-based quantum networks are integrated with existing classical networks for Quantum Secure Communication.
+Multipurpose entanglement-based quantum networks are integrated with existing classical networks for quantum-safe communication.
 This article discusses integration of these networks at the physical layer.
-For more detailed information on integrating quantum and classical networks at the physical layer, application layer, and the control / management / orchestration layers please see the on-demand webinar How to Integrate a Quantum Network with Your Existing Network.
+For more detailed information on integrating entanglement-based quantum networks and classical networks at the physical layer, application layer, and the control / management / orchestration layers please see our on-demand webinar.

-Quantum networks can be used for a variety of applications: clustered quantum computing, distributed quantum computing (also known as the quantum Internet), distributed quantum sensing, and Quantum Secure Communications.
+Entanglement-based quantum networks can be used for a variety of applications: clustered quantum computing, distributed quantum computing (also known as the Quantum Internet), distributed quantum sensing, and Quantum Secure Communications.

 The most well-known application of quantum networks is Quantum Secure Communications, and this use case is the focus throughout this article.
 Quantum Secure Communication addresses the problem posed by Q-Day, in which existing encryption protocols such as RSA and Diffie Hellman will be broken by quantum computers capable of implementing Shor's algorithm.
 Quantum Secure Communication (QSC) refers to the entanglement-based successor to Quantum Key Distribution (QKD) that addresses the weaknesses of QKD.

-Quantum Secure Communication uses entanglement-based protocols such as E91 and BBM92 that have been studied for many decades, are well understood, and that have security proofs.
+Quantum Secure Communication uses entanglement-based quantum networking protocols such as E91 and BBM92 that have been studied for many decades, are well understood, and that have security proofs.
 However, instead of using unsecure trusted relay nodes as QKD does, Quantum Secure Communication uses secure quantum repeaters.
-Once a quantum network makes use of quantum repeaters, it becomes a general-purpose quantum network, capable of running other applications on the same quantum network, including the other use cases mentioned above.
+Once an quantum network makes use of quantum repeaters, it becomes a general-purpose network, capable of running other applications on the same network, including the other use cases mentioned above.

 Quantum networks augment classical networks

-One of the questions Aliro is frequently asked is, "Will quantum networks replace classical networks?”
+One of the questions Aliro is frequently asked is, "Will entanglement-based quantum networks replace classical networks?”

 The answer is no. We will never watch Netflix or do a Zoom call over a quantum network.
 Instead, quantum networks will be used in conjunction with classical networks.
 We can understand this better by looking at what happened with the development of classical computers.